cruickshankprc/project-3/README.md

 ## Overview

 My first experience of a group coding project.
-In spite of our challenges (particularly with **Git**...), it was ultimately a very positive learning experience.\
+In spite of our early challenges with **Git**, it was ultimately a very positive learning experience.\
 I was chuffed that my teammates were onboard with the idea I floated of connecting a film database API to a music streaming API to return film soundtracks in this full-stack MERN application.\
 Once logged in, users can:
 - Search films and return their soundtracks.